hmc-cs111-spring2023/cs111-hw3-everettbu/free-1.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+From my current understanding, 85%/15%

 ### Scope

 _How big an idea is this?
 How ambitious is this project?_

+I would consider this a smaller idea, it seems very achieveable.

 ### Benefits and drawbacks

 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+I think this would be a good project for this class as it would allow me to really engage with a language.
+Also, since ContectFree is a program that already exists and is used, it may be able to help others beyond myself.